 We only use natural stuff that is probably as effective as the over the counter products, way cheaper and probably less harmful.

-This DIY witch hazel mouthwash with aloe vera recipe is derived from the Mint Zinger Mouthwash from the book of awesome Sophie uliano, it can be stored for two weeks in a dark cupboard.
+This DIY witch hazel mouthwash with aloe vera recipe is derived from the Mint Zinger Mouthwash from the book of awesome Sophie uliano (on Amazon), it can be stored for two weeks in a dark cupboard.
 Use it in the morning and the evening.
 This is a powerful mouthwhash that can help with gum inflammation and irritation.

 - 1 cup of distilled water ( mineral water is fine too)